Ruby Sunday: Casting and development

-In November 2023, it was initially reported that Gibson would stay for the fifteenth series, however in January 2024, it was reported that Gibson would be leaving the show, to be replaced by Varada Sethu as new companion Belinda Chandra.
+In November 2023, it was initially reported that Gibson would stay for the fifteenth series, however in January 2024, it was reported that Gibson would be stepping back into a part-time role, to be replaced by Varada Sethu as new companion Belinda Chandra.
 However, in April 2024 it was announced that Gibson and Sethu would appear concurrently throughout the series, with Davies stating that Ruby's character had been conceived around a two-series arc.
 Gibson appears in the fourth, seventh and eighth episodes of the series: "Lucky Day", "Wish World" and "The Reality War".
+These announcements came around the same time as it was announced that Gibson was cast in the 5 and PBS adaptation of The Forsyte Saga.

 Gibson revealed that series 15 would explore Ruby's life after travelling with the Doctor, which she described as unique to the series and "such a beautiful and clever thing to do".
-Gibson explained that her appearance in "Lucky Day" (2025), an episode which focuses predominantly on Ruby and not on the Doctor, had Ruby depicted as "more grown up".
+Gibson explained that her appearance in "Lucky Day" (2025), an episode which focuses predominantly on Ruby and not on the Doctor, had Ruby depicted as "more grown up", which was corroborated by episode writer Pete McTighe in Doctor Who: Unleashed.
 It shows that the character is "recovering" from her trips and experiences with the Doctor, with Ruby suffering from PTSD.
 Paste Magazine characterised her as "lonelier, less trusting, and more guarded" than she had been in series 14.
 "Lucky Day" also featured more scenes between Ruby and Kate Lethbridge-Stewart (Jemma Redgrave), which according to Gibson brought out the latter's "motherly side".
 Gibson characterised Ruby at the end of "Lucky Day" as someone trying to heal, particularly from the wounds given to Ruby by Conrad's betrayal in the episode.
-Following her departure from the series, Gibson has said that she hopes to reprise her role in the future.
+Following her departure from the series, Gibson has said that she hopes to reprise her role in the future, stating that she would return even if it was only a "nod to the next Doctor".